eligosource/eventsourced/es-journal/es-journal-mongodb-casbah-salat/readme.md

 ### @Salat interfaces

-Please extend your events directly (current limitation of Salat annotations) from MongodbEvent trait and your snapshots (states) from MongodbSnapshotState trait.
+Please extend your events directly (current limitation of Salat annotations) from MongodbEvent trait and your snapshots (states) from [MongodbSnapshotState](http://eligosource.github.com/eventsourced/api/snapshot/#org.eligosource.eventsourced.journal.mongodb.casbah.salat.MongodbSnapshotState) trait.
 One can process List[MongodbSnapshotState] on receiving SnapshotRequest and by this trick split in-memory model into blocks < 16MB.

 ### MongoDB queries with Salat

+The document being stored with your [MongodbSnapshotState](http://eligosource.github.com/eventsourced/api/snapshot/#org.eligosource.eventsourced.journal.mongodb.casbah.salat.MongodbSnapshotState) in mongoDB has the structure of [MongodbSnapshot](http://eligosource.github.com/eventsourced/api/snapshot/#org.eligosource.eventsourced.journal.mongodb.casbah.salat.MongodbSnapshot):

+{
+processorId: 1,
+timestamp: 1L,
+snapshotNr: 1,
+state: MongodbSnapshotState
+}

+OR

+{
+processorId: 1,
+timestamp: 1L,
+snapshotNr: 1,
+state: List[MongodbSnapshotState]
+}

+depending on how you process the SnapshotRequest and how do you split your in-memory model!

 Please refer to [SalatDAO](https://github.com/novus/salat/wiki/SalatDAO) wiki page for the support on making queries to your snapshots.